D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras: Introduction

-For these operators, we are able to construct a deformed brane system in the form of a derived coherent sheaf.
-That is, we construct a chain complex that encodes both the data of the surface wrapped by the brane and the associated Chan-Paton bundle\footnote{We make brief remarks of why these complexes encode the data of a brane in Section \ref{sec:a_brane_as_a_complex}.
-A detailed introduction to branes as derived coherent sheaves can be found in \cite{Sharpe:2003dr_D_branes_and_sheaves} and \cite{Pietromonaco:2017xup_derived_category_of_coherent_sheaves}}.
+For these operators, we are able to construct a candidate dual brane system, in the form of a derived coherent sheaf.
+That is, we construct a chain complex that encodes both the data of the deformed space wrapped by the brane and the associated Chan-Paton bundle\footnote{We make brief remarks of why these complexes encode the data of a brane in Section \ref{sec:a_brane_as_a_complex}.
+A detailed introduction to branes as derived coherent sheaves can be found in \cite{Sharpe:2003dr_D_branes_and_sheaves} and \cite{Pietromonaco:2017xup_derived_category_of_coherent_sheaves}.}.
 Moreover, our construction subsumes the giant graviton construction from \cite{giant_gravitons_kasia} as a subcase, and provides for it a more symmetric presentation.

-This work arose from an effort to identify instantonic deformations in the chiral algebra where \( X \) and \( Y \) belong to the antisymmetric representation of an \( Sp(2N) \) gauge group.
-The question naturally emerged because the introduction of \( I(z) \) fields is required to cancel BRST anomalies encountered during the quantization of the theory.
-These BRST anomalies find a nice correspondence with what is conjectured to be the holographic dual to this chiral algebra \cite{Jake_Abajian:2024rjq}: the Type I Topological String defined in \cite{costello2020anomalycancellationtopologicalstring}.
-In the bulk, anomaly cancellation via a Green-Schwarz mechanism requires the introduction of eight space-filling branes.
-This number precisely matches the eight \( I(z) \) fields needed to cancel the BRST anomaly in the boundary chiral algebra.
+This work arose from an effort to identify instantonic deformations in the chiral algebra where matter fields are in the antisymmetric representation of an \( Sp(2N) \) gauge group.
+The question naturally emerged as the presence of quarks is required to avoid gauge anomalies.

 The second half of this work studies the instanton deformations for this chiral algebra and other cases involving symmetric and antisymmetric representations of both gauge groups $Sp$ and $SO$.
 In all cases, we construct the candidate dual branes as a derived coherent sheaf.
 In contrast with the $U(N)$ chiral algebra, these branes exhibit identifications between the Chan-Paton bundle and its dual bundle, in addition to $\bZ_2$ identifications relating different points of the brane.
-These findings are consistent with conjectures \cite{Jake_Abajian:2024rjq} relating these $SO/Sp$ chiral algebras to Kodaira-Spencer theory on $SL_2(\mathbb{C})/\mathbb{Z}_2$ and the Type I topological string on $SL_2(\mathbb{C})$.
+These findings provide evidence for conjectures in the literature \cite{Jake_Abajian:2024rjq} relating these $SO/Sp$ chiral algebras to Kodaira-Spencer theory on $SL_2(\mathbb{C})/\mathbb{Z}_2$ and the Type I Topological String \cite{costello2020anomalycancellationtopologicalstring} on $SL_2(\mathbb{C})$.